BUL - Update

 interest.

-to aid Catholic libraries and research centers in developing
+aid Catholic libraries and research centers in developing countries.

-countries.
-Fifty books from Orbis Books Publisher that treat of
+Fifty books from Orbis Books Publisher that treat of religious and

-religious and spiritual topics were added to our collection through
+spiritual topics were added to our collection through this

-Kingdom and to the Holy See sent us more than 750 books and journals
+and to the Holy See sent us more than 750 books and journals from

 French, and Arabic cover a wide variety of subjects including